History, Facts & Recipes

 - Although paprika is the symbol of Hungary’s cuisine, the plant was brought to the country by the Turks only in the 16-17th centuries.

 - Its pungency ranges from sweet to mildly hot and very hot, depending of the type of pepper the powder was produced.

-- The colour of the spices varies from mild to bright red and there are paprika powder types with brownish colour too. [highlight]Note[/highlight] that not the brightest red paprika is the hottest!
-The orange coloured one will make you really cry.
+- The colour of the spices varies from mild to bright red and there are paprika powder types with brownish colour too.

-If you want to learn how to make authentic local dishes and find out more about the local gastronomy, attend a Hungarian Cooking Course held in a modern cooking school in Budapest’s center.
+If you want to learn how to make authentic local dishes and find out more about the local gastronomy, attend a Hungarian Cooking Course

-English-speaking young chefs will help you prepare a typical Hungarian menu that you can eat at the end of the course.
+English-speaking, friendly chefs will help you prepare a typical Hungarian menu that you can eat at the end of the course.

 The Turks introduced the pepper plant to Hungary during their rule in the 16th-17th centuries.
 At first it was regarded and used as an ordinary plant and decorated the gardens.

 Shepherds and herdsmen who had more contact with the invaders started spice their meals with the fiery powder.